adelabat/RESCORM_Digital_Lock-Authoring_Tool/README.md

     ```
     The app will be available at the following URL [http://localhost:3000](http://localhost:3000).

+7. Once you had configurated your app, just click on the button 'download' to have your app in a scorm package locally.

-7. Development server can be stopped by pressing 'Ctrl-C'.
+8. Development server can be stopped by pressing 'Ctrl-C'.
-8. Configuration can be specified in:
+9. Configuration can be specified in:
     * src/config/Config.js: Global configuration to customize the React application.